Kerry Armstrong: Personal life

 On the advice of her US agent and with Robinson's consent, she divorced and married a friend, Alexander Bernstein (son of Leonard Bernstein), in order to resolve visa issues and allow her to live and work in the United States.
-Armstrong only had a professional arrangement with Bernstein, but her long distance from Robinson dissolved their relationship.
-While in the US, Armstrong became romantically involved with actor Tim Robbins.
+Armstrong only had a professional arrangement with Bernstein, but her long distance from Robinson dissolved their relationship, and they divorced later that decade.
+Robinson died from cancer in 1996.